AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 This page summarises our current proposal for packages in GHC.
-See also [Malcolm Wallace's alternative proposal](ghc-packages-with-grafting).
+See also [an extended proposal](ghc-package-namespaces) to make namespaces first-class.

 ## The problem